Uvic-Robotics-Club/Utilities/README.md

 - Arm class for inverse kinematics as well as forward kinematics

 ## Who do I talk to?
-To get things approved for use on the rover talk to Greg, He is the software lead and must approve any/all files.
+To get things approved for use on the rover talk to Greg, He is the software coordinator and must approve any/all files.

 ## Revision control
 To make sure we keep track of everything thats going on the rover we are implementing a basic revision control in 3 groups.